ND Upgrade

 • Different Levels of Control

-• What Never Works (Causes Collapse or Death)
+• What Never Works (Causes Collapse and/or Early Death)

 • Who